Darshan-jain98/perception/Curve_fitting/README.md

 4. The  [SVD.py](./SVD.py) is used to calculate a homogenous matrix between four points.

-## Foloowing images show the output of the programs.
+## Following images show the output of the programs.
 ![Curve fitting output](./Output_images/Curve_fitting.png)
 ![Curve fitted to the path of the ball](./Output_images/Path_fitting.png)